Bender250/bender250.github.io/about.md

 permalink: /about/
 ---

-# Welcome on my blogs from abroad
+# Karel living abroad

-There are two blogs run by this website.
-An [Erasmus blog from Norway](https://bender250.github.io/) and [blog from my PhD in Switzerland](https://bender250.github.io/eth/)
+Welcome to a blog I am using to reach my friends (not only) in Czech Republic

 ### Intro from Erasmus blog below